Berry Pomeroy Castle in the County of Devon

 Not on view

-Towne's composition focuses on a famous ruin and 18th century tourist attraction.
-Berry Pomeroy Castle sits over a gorge of the river Dart, near Totnes in Devonshire, its height suggested by tiny figures that descend a steep lane at right.
+Towne’s composition focuses on a famous ruin and eighteenth-century tourist attraction.
+Berry Pomeroy Castle sits over a gorge of the river Dart, near Totnes, in Devonshire, its high position suggested by tiny figures that descend a steep lane at right.
 Greatest emphasis is given to crumbling walls overgrown with bushes and ivy.
 Unusually, the artist worked on this drawing in two, widely separated, stages.
-Around 1775 he sketched the composition in graphite while at the site the, in the mid-1780s, added layers of rich color, mixing his washes with gum to achieve effects comparable to oil.
+In the 1770s, he sketched the composition in graphite while at the site, then developed it with colored washes.
+Decades later he enriched it further, mixing his washes with gum to achieve effects comparable to oil.